 Filing for Disability in Maine

-Social Security disability benefits are administered through a federal program, so the application and appeals process and monthly payments are very similar throughout the country.
+Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) benefits are administered through a federal program, so the application and appeals process and monthly payments are similar throughout the country.
 However, there are differences between the states.
-Below are answers to the most commonly asked questions about Social Security disability benefits in Maine.

-How do I apply for and get disability benefits in Maine?
+How Do I Apply for and Get Disability Benefits in Maine?

-You apply for disability benefits through a local Social Security office (there are eight in Maine), and your application is reviewed to make sure that you have meet all of the technical requirements for benefits (such as income or work history requirements).
-Then your application is sent to a claims examiner at Maine Disability Determination Services (DDS), a state agency in Augusta, for a medical decision to be made on your records.
+If you meet the technical requirements, the Social Security Administration (SSA) will send your application to a claims examiner at Maine Disability Determination Services (DDS), a state agency in the town of Winthrop, for a medical decision to be made on your records.

-If the claims examiner at DDS denies your claim, you can ask that it be reconsidered by a different claims examiner.
-If it's denied again, you can request a hearing, and your claim will be sent to the Office of Hearings Operations (OHO), a branch of Social Security in Portland, where a judge will decide your case at a disability hearing.
+If your claim is denied again, you can request a hearing by filing a request for a hearing with an administrative law judge.
+The DDS will then send your claim to the Office of Hearings Operations (OHO), a branch of Social Security in Portland, where a judge will decide your case at a disability hearing.

-Your chances of being approved by Maine DDS at the initial and reconsideration stages are about the same as the national average (see below).
-However, at the hearing stage, you have a significantly better chance of being approved for benefits by judges at the Portland hearing office than at other hearing offices in the U.S. In addition, the average wait for a hearing in Maine is only 10 months, which means a shorter wait time to receive a decision.
-Below is a chart that compares the statistics in Maine and national averages.
+Your chances of being approved by Maine DDS at the initial and reconsideration stages are somewhat higher than the national average (see below).
+In addition, at the hearing stage, you have a significantly better chance of being approved for benefits by judges at the Portland hearing office than at other hearing offices in the U.S.

 Stage of Application/Appeal Process